Will Trump Stand by Michael Flynn?

 These are dark suspicions that require corroboration, of course, and should not be taken at face value without further evidence.
 But the fact that Trump refuses to let Flynn go despite the obvious political drawbacks can only help raise suspicions of the worst sort about this administration and its activities.

-That’s an interesting theory, and certainly one that would confirm the worst suspicions (and biases) of those opposed to Trump, but it’s also important to note that ordinary political considerations have rarely seemed important to Trump, and it’s just as likely that Trump would hold onto Flynn because Trump doesn’t like being forced to do something, doesn’t want to prove anyone right, or maybe just likes hearing Flynn’s jokes.
-All the political analysis not withstanding, the norm-destroying new president is not a politician.
-Presuming that Trump is motivated by factors other than a feeling of personal betrayal, strong pushback from his daughter or son-in-law, or discomfort with seeing male associates portrayed by women — may prove almost as foolish as a fired former director of the Defense Intelligence Agency not realizing that his phone call with a Russian ambassador might be tapped by U.S. intelligence.
+That’s an interesting theory, and certainly one that would confirm the worst fears (and biases) of those opposed to Trump, but it’s also important to note that ordinary political considerations have rarely seemed important to Trump, and it’s just as likely that he would hold onto Flynn because Donald Trump doesn’t like being forced to do something, doesn’t want to prove anyone right, or maybe just likes hearing Flynn’s jokes.
+All the political analysis notwithstanding, the norm-destroying new president is not a politician.
+Presuming that Trump is motivated by factors other than a feeling of personal betrayal, strong pushback from his daughter or son-in-law, or discomfort with seeing male associates portrayed by women, may prove almost as foolish as a fired former director of the Defense Intelligence Agency not realizing that his phone call with a Russian ambassador might have been tapped by U.S. intelligence.